BSski/discord-reminder-bot/README.md

 ## :scroll: Project description
-Have you ever wanted to get mentioned on Discord on a certain time?
+Have you ever wanted to get mentioned on Discord at a certain time?
 Maybe you even wanted to see a small note from your past self in there?
 That's what this code was written for!
-Made it for my small discord server as a fun way to learn MongoDB.
+(A small project made for my discord server as a fun way to learn MongoDB.)

 ## :camera: Screenshots
 <div markdown="1" align="center">